FEniCS/dolfinx/README.md

 DOLFINx is the computational environment of [FEniCSx](https://fenicsproject.org) and implements the FEniCS Problem Solving Environment in C++ and Python.

-DOLFINx is a new version of DOLFIN and is being actively developed.
+DOLFINx is a new version of DOLFIN and is actively developed.

 ## Documentation